conan-io/docs/reference/conanfile/tools/scons.rst

     ...
     info = SConscript('./SConscript_conandeps')
-    # you can use conandeps to get the information
+    # You can use conandeps to get the information
-    # for all the dependencies
+    # for all the dependencies.
     flags = info["conandeps"]

-    # or the name of the requirement if
+    # Or use the name of the requirement if
-    # you only want the information about that one
+    # you only want the information about that one.
     flags = info["zlib"]

     env.MergeFlags(flags)